-With this in mind, here are 10 ways to help boost your immune system…
+With this in mind, here are 10 ways to boost your immune system…

 1. Eat a healthy, balanced diet

-According to the Academy of Nutrition and Dietetics, the single best thing you can do to improve your immune system is incorporate more whole plant foods into your diet.
+According to the Academy of Nutrition and Dietetics, the single best thing you can do to improve your immune system is to incorporate more whole, plant foods into your diet.

-This is because foods like fruit, vegetables, legumes, nuts, and seeds are rich in antioxidants and can help decrease inflammation in your body.
-Chronic inflammation can suppress your immune system and is associated with numerous health conditions like heart disease, Alzheimer’s, and cancer.
+This is because foods like fruit, vegetables, legumes, nuts, and seeds are rich in antioxidants and can help decrease inflammation in the body.
+Chronic inflammation can suppress the immune system and is associated with numerous health conditions like heart disease, Alzheimer’s, and some forms of cancer.

-What’s more, whole plant foods contain nutrients that can help ward off harmful pathogens.
-Fruits and vegetables contain lots of vitamin C, which research shows can help us get over a common cold much faster.
+What’s more, whole, plant foods contain nutrients that can help ward off harmful pathogens.
+For example, fruits and vegetables contain vitamin C, which research shows can help us get over a common cold much faster.
 Studies suggest that being deficient in vitamin C can actively increase the likelihood of infection.

 Because our bodies don’t produce vitamin C, we have to get it from our diet.
-Foods like citrus fruits, kiwis, cauliflower, broccoli, and brussels sprouts are all great sources.
+Foods like citrus fruits, kiwi, cauliflower, broccoli, and brussels sprouts are all great sources.

-To find out more about this important vitamin and how you can incorporate more of it into your diet, check out our article; Everything you need to know about vitamin C.
+To find out more about this important vitamin, check out our article; Everything you need to know about vitamin C.

-If that weren’t enough reason to reach for the fruit bowl, the fibre in plant foods feeds the healthy bacteria that lives in your gut.
-Having a healthy gut can improve your immunity and lower your susceptibility to illness.
+If that weren’t enough reason to reach for the fruit bowl, the fibre in plant foods feeds the healthy bacteria that lives in the gut.
+Having a healthy gut can improve immunity and lower susceptibility to illness.

 Make sure you’re getting enough healthy fats and protein

-Research shows that eating enough healthy fats (such as omega-3 fatty acids) and protein is also important for a healthy immune system.
+Research shows that eating enough healthy fats (such as omega-3 fatty acids) is also important for a healthy immune system.

-Healthy fats are associated with a decreased risk of diseases such as heart disease and type 2 diabetes, and can help your body fight off harmful bacteria and viruses.
+Healthy fats are associated with a decreased risk of heart disease and type 2 diabetes, and can help the body fight off harmful bacteria and viruses.
+Foods like salmon and chia seeds are good sources.

 Protein is also important for healing and recovery, so you should try to include protein-rich foods like seafood, lean meat, eggs, beans, peas, soy products, and nuts and seeds in your diet.
 Our article, 12 high-protein meal ideas, should offer plenty of inspiration.